 Historical Research

-Every great treasure hunt begins with research.
-Old maps, documents, and local legends can provide vital clues to the location of lost riches and forgotten sites.
+Historical research for treasure hunting is the process of analyzing old maps, land records, mining claims, and archival documents to identify the probable locations of lost mines, buried caches, and forgotten sites.
 The ability to interpret historical sources is a skill that separates casual searchers from successful treasure hunters.
+Key resources include the National Archives and the Library of Congress.

 Archives are treasure troves of information.
 Courthouses, libraries, and online databases hold land records, mining claims, diaries, and newspaper articles that can reveal the locations of lost mines, shipwrecks, and buried caches.
 Learning to navigate these resources and spot relevant details is an essential part of the research process.